Pettson och Findus – Kattonauten

 Pettson och Findus – Kattonauten is a Swedish children's film from 2000, based on the books Pettson and Findus by Sven Nordqvist.

 Plot

-The cat Findus decides he wants to write a letter to the King, in an attempt to convince Pettson that kittens don't have to clean up.
-While Findus waits for a response, he and the old man are visited by tigers, mooses and an occasional forgotten relative.
+The cat Findus decides he wants to write a letter to the King, in an attempt to convince Pettson, that kittens don't have to clean up.
+While Findus waits for a response, he and the old man are visited by tigers, moose and an occasional forgotten relative.